 Anujan’s scientific work intersects at functional neurosurgery, behavioural neuroscience, and brain mapping.
 His main work focuses on the frontal lobes of the brain and their connections with other regions.
 To date, modern medicine is dependent on clustering clinically observed symptoms and their evolution over time.
 This observer-driven approach is not biologically-driven and does not naturally align with the brain’s physiological dynamics.
-To address this problem, Anujan uses connectomics ('brain cartography') coupled with surgery to establish cause-and-effect relationships between brain structure/function and resultant behaviour.
-This work aims to guide the development of circuit-based and trans-diagnostic therapeutics for drug-resistant neurological and psychiatric illnesses.
+To address this problem, Anujan uses connectomics ('brain cartography') coupled with surgery to establish causal relationships between brain structure/function and resultant behaviour.
+This work aims to guide the development of circuit-based therapeutics for drug-resistant neurological and psychiatric illnesses.

 At the Turing, Anujan will apply AI and machine learning tools to advance our understanding of neuroscience and the practice of medicine.